-Figure 11: SPI write timing
+FIGURE 11: SPI WRITE TIMING

-The data is sampled by the CMV4000 on the rising edge of the SPI_CLK.
+The data is sampled by the CMV2000 on the rising edge of the SPI_CLK.
 The SPI_CLK has a maximum frequency of 48MHz.
-The SPI_EN signal has to be high for half a clock period before the first data bit is sampled.
-After the last databit is sampled, SPI_EN has to remain high for 1 clock period and SPI_CLK has to receive a final falling edge to complete the write operation.
+The SPI_EN signal has to be high for half a clock period before the first databit is sampled.
+After the last databit is sent, SPI_EN has to remain high for 1 clock period and SPI_CLK has to receive a final falling edge to complete the write operation.